 Appointing a new member of staff

 When we have selected the successful candidate, we will make him or her an offer, which will clearly state that it is subject to the receipt of suitable references and full sight of a satisfactory enhanced DBS certificate contact referees for a reference, including asking them if they have any child protection concerns about the candidate.
 We will also Initiate an enhanced DBS check for the candidate, or if the candidate is subscribed to the DBS Update Service, review their current DBS certificate and check their status online.
-We will also notify any unsuccessful interviewees.

-We will also take photocopies of the new member of staff’s qualification certificates and
+We will also take photocopies of the new member of staff’s qualification certificates and proof of identity and keep these on file.

-will be kept on file with all our Club policies, and ensure that they sign a policy confirmation form to confirm that they have read and understood them; the signed form will be kept on file.
+When a new member of staff starts work at S4A we will give him or her: our terms and conditions, and get them to sign their contract; a copy of their contract will be kept on file with all our Club policies, and ensure that they sign a policy confirmation form to confirm that they have read and understood them; the signed form will be kept on file.

 We will conduct a full induction and orientation programme with all new members of staff.